Definition of Customer Lifetime Value

 Cumulated Turnover/Margin by Cohort

-This DataViz provides you with a detailed analysis of your cohorts (at month or quarter level) and see how your LTV evolves.
+This DataViz shows a detailed analysis of your cohorts (at month or quarter level) and see how your LTV evolves.

 Filter your data